A Sister’s Love Is Forever

 Elise was 20 years old when she was diagnosed with melanoma.
 I will never forget her first appointment at Roswell Park.
 That was the day they told us that the mole that had been growing rapidly under her hairline was melanoma.
 After further surgeries and biopsies we found out it had already spread to her lymph nodes.
 It was then that we learned how serious melanoma was, that her life was at risk, and that her melanoma was extremely aggressive.

 Roswell became a place where I considered my sister to be safe.
-I try not to speak for Elise but I know that the connections formed at Roswell Park were truly meaningful and cherished by her.
-As Elise’s melanoma progressed so did her treatments.
-Even when her treatment path involved travelling for clinical trials, we always came back to our home base, Roswell Park, where I had so many beautiful memories with my sister, my mom and my family.
+I try not to speak for Elise, but I know that the connections formed at Roswell Park were truly meaningful and cherished by her.
+As Elise’s melanoma progressed, so did her treatments.
+Even when her treatment path involved traveling for clinical trials, we always came back to our home base, Roswell Park, where I had so many beautiful memories with my sister, my mom and my family.

 There were many difficult memories as well.
-Those memories still remain painful, but within the pain and the sadness due to her melanoma and all she went through, we were always supported by the people at Roswell Park that got to know Elise and comfort her.
+Those memories still remain painful, but within the pain and the sadness due to her melanoma and all she went through, we were always supported by the people at Roswell Park who got to know Elise and comforted her.

-Despite these last difficult years of her life Elise was able to find joy, to laugh and to love.
-Melanoma took my sisters life shortly after her 24th birthday, a few months after her beautiful wedding day.
+Despite those last difficult years of her life, Elise was able to find joy, to laugh and to love.
+Melanoma took my sister's life shortly after her 24th birthday, a few months after her beautiful wedding day.